On complexity of propositional Linear-time Temporal Logic with finitely many variables: Syntax and semantics

 \section{Syntax and semantics}

 The language of {\bf LTL} contains an infinite set of propositional variables $\Var = \{p_1, p_2, \ldots \}$, the Boolean constant $\bottom$ (``falsehood''), the Boolean connective $\imp$ (``if \ldots, then \ldots''), and the temporal operators $\next$ (``next'') and $\until$ (``until'').
-The formulas are defined by the following BNF expression:
+The formulas are defined by the following Backus-Naur form expression: